-Under Mr. Richards' change in control agreement, if, within one year following a change in control, his employment is involuntarily terminated, his title, responsibilities, or salary are reduced, or his duties, location of employment or benefits are reduced or changed as set forth in the agreement, Mr. Richards will be entitled to receive a lump sum amount equal to one time his base salary.
-In addition, for a period of 18 months from the date of termination or until Mr. Richards secures substantially similar benefits through other employment, whichever shall occur first, he shall receive a continuation of health care, life and disability insurance in effect prior to his termination.
+Under Mr. Richards' and Mr. Wilson's change in control agreements, if, within one year following a change in control, heir employment is involuntarily terminated, their titles, responsibilities, or salaries are reduced, or their duties, location of employment or benefits are reduced or changed as set forth in the agreement, they will be entitled to receive a lump sum amount equal to one time their base salary.
+In addition, for a period of 18 months from the date of termination or until they secure substantially similar benefits through other employment, whichever shall occur first, they shall receive a continuation of health care, life and disability insurance in effect prior to their termination.